Code-Institute-Submissions/GMontaque-hangman-game/README.md

 - Enter "git clone" followed by a space, and paste the copied URL.
 - Press enter to execute the command, creating a local copy of the GitHub repository.
 - You now have the GitHub repository cloned to your local machine.
+- Cloned local repo can be run in your browser

 ### Forking the Repository